How to keep going the days you feel broken.

 There are days when it’s nearly impossible to get out of bed.
 Still, as much as I can, I push myself to get out and at least move to the recliner.

 Today is a bad day.
-Yesterday wasn’t great, and I’m not optimistic tomorrow will be better.
+Yesterday was also rough, and I’m doubtful tomorrow will be better.

-However, I believe in a few days things will take a turn.
+However, I know things will make a turn for the better soon.
 I’ll return to myself.
 The bipolar beast will quiet down.
-I’ll feel better about how things are going.
+I’ll feel stronger and able to battle again.

-These terrible days won’t last.
+The terrible days always end.
 So, for today, all I need to do is hold on and keep fighting.